mshafer1/website/_Projects/TimeFocuser.md

 </pre>
 </div>

-To keep it running, I added an infinite loop around these three lines, and changed to using the [Group concept in AHK](https://autohotkey.com/docs/commands/GroupAdd.htm){:target="_blank"} so that I could specify multiple flavors of the windows I wanted to keep a tab on time while open (I eventually added Netflix to this list as well).
-Finally, I made a variable for the time to wait before showing an alert and put it at the top for easy edit, added some comments, and utilized [FanaticGuru's Centered_MsgBox (renamed)](https://www.autohotkey.com/boards/viewtopic.php?p=42603&sid=15ab5b2d8380033e6295f2cf772adae7#p42603){:target="_blank"} to have it show up on top of the time waisting window.
+To keep it running, I added an infinite loop around these three lines; changed to using the [Group concept in AHK](https://autohotkey.com/docs/commands/GroupAdd.htm){:target="_blank"} so that I could specify multiple flavors of the windows I wanted to keep a tab on time while open (I eventually added Netflix to this list as well); made a variable for the time to wait before showing an alert and put it at the top for easy edit; added some comments; and, finally, utilized [FanaticGuru's Centered_MsgBox (renamed)](https://www.autohotkey.com/boards/viewtopic.php?p=42603&sid=15ab5b2d8380033e6295f2cf772adae7#p42603){:target="_blank"} to have it show up on top of the time waisting window.

 ## Full code